IHE/PCC.QEDm/input/pagecontent/issues.md

 These issues have been resolved and documented in the publication.

-**QEDm_011: For the Medications Option, SHOULD we add split in two distinct options and add a specific query to the Medication Resource?**
+**QEDm_011: For the Medications Option, should we add split in two distinct options and add a specific query to the Medication Resource?**

 - In the current specification, the Medication Option includes both queries for the medication request and the medication statement.
-It was discussed if those SHOULD each be a distinct option.
+It was discussed if those should each be a distinct option.
    - **Resolution:** In the trial implementation version of this profile, it was decided to keep those as a single option and consider implementers feedback if they need to be split.

 - Current specification allows to retrieve the Medication Resource related to each MedicationRequest or MedicationStatement by performing a query by ‘patient’ for those resources and by supporting the "\_include" of the related Medication into the returned Bundle.
 It was discussed the need to include a specific query for the Medication Resource, along with query parameters for searching on Medication such as: code, ingredient, container, form…